1994 Formula One World Championship: Race 8: Great Britain

 Hill took pole position in front of his home crowd in Britain ahead of Schumacher, Berger, Alesi, Häkkinen and Barrichello.
-There was controversy as Schumacher passed Hill on the parade lap, not permitted under the regulations, and then let him resume first position before they came back to the grid to form up.
+There was controversy as Schumacher passed Hill on the formation lap, not permitted under the regulations, and then let him resume first position before they came back to the grid to form up.
 The first start was aborted when Coulthard (returning to the Williams team) stalled on the grid and was forced to start from the back.
-Irvine retired on the second parade lap with engine problems and at the second start, Brundle's engine blew in a ball of fire.
+Irvine retired on the second formation lap with engine problems and at the second start, Brundle's engine blew in a ball of fire.
 At the start, Barrichello was the man on the move, getting by Alesi and Häkkinen.
 Hill led Schumacher, Berger, Barrichello, Alesi and Häkkinen.

-Hill and Schumacher stayed together, separated by two seconds until lap 14, when Schumacher was given a five-second stop-go penalty for passing Hill on the parade lap.
+Hill and Schumacher stayed together, separated by two seconds until lap 14, when Schumacher was given a five-second stop-go penalty for passing Hill on the formation lap.
 The team told him to ignore this as they were appealing the decision.
 Schumacher stayed out beyond the three laps required to adhere to the penalty, and was then shown the black flag meaning he was excluded from the race and from that point would have to return to the pits and retire.
 Benetton, however, continued to negotiate and appeal the decision with race officials.
 Schumacher did return to the pits on lap 26, but only for the five-second stop-go penalty.
 He re-joined the race in third behind Berger and Hill.

 On lap 33, Berger went out with an engine failure.
 Hill won with Schumacher second, but Schumacher was disqualified for ignoring the black flag and was banned for two races.
 This meant that Hill kept his win ahead of Alesi, Häkkinen, Barrichello, Coulthard, and Katayama.
 Häkkinen and Barrichello received a 1 race suspended ban for a collision between the two on the final lap of the race.

 Thus, at the halfway stage of the championship, Schumacher was well ahead of the field with 66 points.
 Hill was a distant second with 39, Alesi third with 19, Berger fourth with 17, Barrichello fifth with 10, Häkkinen sixth with 8, Brundle seventh with 6 and Larini eighth with 6.
 In the Constructors' Championship, Benetton were comfortably ahead with 67 points, 24 points ahead of Williams with 43.
 Ferrari were also right there, just a single point behind with 42, with McLaren fourth with 14.

 Benetton had appealed against Schumacher's ban and he was able to race while the decision was pending.